 UGT1A1 activity is reduced in individuals with genetic polymorphisms that lead to reduced enzyme activity such as the UGT1A128 polymorphism.
-Approximately 20% of the black population, 10% of the white population, and 2% of the Asian population are homozygous for the UGT1A128 allele.
+Approximately 20% of the Black population, 10% of the White population, and 2% of the Asian population are homozygous for the UGT1A128 allele.
 Additional reduced function alleles may be more prevalent in specific populations.

-Because belinostat is primarily (80 -90%) metabolized by UGT1A1, the clearance of belinostat could be decreased in patients with reduced UGT1A1 activity (e.g., patients with UGT1A128 allele).
-Reduce the starting dose of Beleodaq to 750 mg/m2 in patients known to be homozygous for the UGT1A128 allele to minimize dose limiting toxicities.
+Because belinostat is primarily (80-90%) metabolized by UGT1A1, the clearance of belinostat could be decreased in patients with reduced UGT1A1 activity (e.g., patients with UGT1A128 allele).
+Reduce the starting dose of Beleodaq to 750 mg/m2 in patients known to be homozygous for the UGT1A128 allele to minimize dose limiting toxicities [see Dosage and Administration (2.5)].